-How to Avoid Getting Your WhatsApp Account Banned
+How to Avoid Getting Your WhatsApp Business Account Banned

 If you are an organization looking to connect with customers by leveraging your WhatsApp Business account, getting the user opt-in to start conversations on WhatsApp is only the beginning.
 How successfully you can improve your customer relationships on the app depends greatly on the quality rating of your WhatsApp Business number.
 WhatsApp takes user feedback seriously and ascribes a quality rating to a business phone number based on the feedback shared by users.
 The more users complain about receiving SPAM, or offensive communication, or block the number, the lower this rating goes.